Cogenesis of visible and dark matter in a scotogenic model: Introduction

 \section{Introduction}

 The origin of matter in the Universe remains a mystery within the standard paradigm of particle physics and cosmology.
-However, we have robust evidences to believe in the existence of two components of the matter viz. the luminous baryons that make up the stars that light up the night sky ($15\%$) and the dark matter (DM) that form the galactic halos ($85\%$) that hosts these stars \cite{Cirelli:2024ssz}.
-It is further compounded with the observations of matter antimatter asymmetry at the cosmological scales as evidenced by the CMB/BBN studies \cite{Planck:2018vyg, ParticleDataGroup:2024cfk}.
-A common origin of dark matter and visible matter has the mandate to explain both the relative factor $\Omega_{DM}/\Omega_b \sim 5$ and the observed asymmetry in the visible Universe $\eta_b \sim 10^{-10}$ naturally.
+However, we have robust evidences to believe in the existence of two components of the gravitating matter viz. the luminous baryons that make up the stars that light up the night sky ($15\%$) and the dark matter (DM) that form the galactic halos ($85\%$) that hosts these stars \cite{Cirelli:2024ssz}.
+This is further compounded with the observations of matter antimatter asymmetry at the cosmological scales as evidenced by the CMB/BBN studies \cite{Planck:2018vyg, ParticleDataGroup:2024cfk}.
+Today we have a sound theoretical and ever increasing experimental evidence of the zoo of particles that populate the visible sector, however the particulate nature of the dark sector remains a speculation.
+It is possible to consider scenario where the dark sector is dominated by primordial black holes \cite{Carr:2020xqk}, MACHOs \cite{Griest:1990vu, Gates:1995js} or may reflects a modified description of gravity \cite{Milgrom:1983ca}.
+In this work we will presume a multipartite dark sector in similar spirit to the visible particle spectrum.
+A common origin of dark matter and visible matter has the mandate to explain both the origin of the relative density of the two sectors $\Omega_{DM}/\Omega_b \sim 5$ and the observed matter-antimatter asymmetry in the visible Universe $\eta_b \sim 10^{-10}$ within a natural unified theory.